This post may contain affiliate links.

 You can make the dressing up beforehand and store it in an airtight container in the fridge.
 (In fact, it’s always good to let the flavours develop a little.)

-I would grate the carrots and toast the hazelnuts just before serving for maximum bite.
+I would shred the carrots and toast the hazelnuts just before serving for maximum bite.

 You can keep this in the fridge for up to 3 days, although it won’t be at its crunchy best if not fresh.